Starz Entertainment: 2000s expansion

+2010s

 On September 13, 2010, Lionsgate and Televisa formed a joint venture, Pantelion Films, to produce for the next five years eight to 10 films a year targeted for the U.S. Latin American market.

 Lionsgate sold off its Canadian distribution unit, Maple Pictures, in September 2011 to Alliance Films.

 Lionsgate announced on January 13, 2012, that it had acquired Summit Entertainment, producers and distributors of the Twilight Saga films, for $412.5 million.
 The two companies have planned on merging since 2008.
 On October 6, 2012, Lions Gate Entertainment announced that Brian Goldsmith became the co-COO of the company and joining co-COO Steve Beeks.
 On November 18, 2012, Lionsgate announced it has passed over the $1 billion mark for the first time with the success of The Hunger Games and The Twilight Saga: Breaking Dawn – Part 2.

 On December 23, 2013, Lionsgate announced they have crossed over $1 billion domestically and internationally for the second year in a row with the success of The Hunger Games: Catching Fire, Now You See Me, Instructions Not Included, and Kevin Hart: Let Me Explain.

-On April 14, 2014, Comcast acquired the remaining stakes in Fearnet from LGF and Sony Pictures Entertainment.
+On April 14, 2014, Comcast acquired the remaining stakes in Fearnet from Lionsgate and Sony Pictures Entertainment.
 On April 21, 2014, Lionsgate announced that they will merge its movie marketing operations.
 A few days later, on April 30, Lionsgate announced that the studios will expand into the gaming development.

 In 2015, Lionsgate took over the distribution functions for CBS Films, the film division of CBS Corporation.

 On February 11, 2015, John C. Malone swapped a 4.5% stake with 14.5% of the voting power in Starz Inc. for 3.4% of Lionsgate's shares while joining the company's board of directors.
 Fourteen days later, Starz CEO Chris Albrecht hinted a possible merger with Lionsgate.